Home » * FAVORITES, * REFLECTION, * REST, * REVELATION, * SIMPLICITY, * WELLNESS, Breakthroughs, HABITS, HURRY, LOVE, Wisdom

 Prayer Power

-Abba, thank You that I can call You Father because I am Your child.
+Abba, thank You for being able to calling You Father because I am Your child.
 Thank You for Your patience with me when I allow myself to get too busy.
 Thank You for the ways You work in my life to steer me to more godly habits to slow down and thereby practice the presence of God.
 Almost everywhere I go, I see hurry- sick people.
-Please bless the people receiving this message to be able to ruthlessly eliminate hurry from their own lives so that they may be spiritually healthy.
-May they be still to know that You are God so that they may experience Your deep and abiding love which can then be poured into the lives of many others.
+Please bless the people reading or hearing this message to be able to ruthlessly eliminate hurry from their own lives so that they can be spiritually healthy.
+Help them to be still to know that You are God so that they may experience Your deep and abiding love which can then be poured into the lives of many others.

 I pray the blood of Jesus over this daily devotional and ask You to multiply it greatly to change many lives and strengthen many families.
-In Jesus name, the name above all names, I pray.
-Amen.
+In Jesus’ name, I pray.
+Amen and hallelujah!

 An Unhurried Life